Samadeen/samadeen/README.md

 A Developing Developer
 ----------------------------------------

 Shhuuuuuuuuuuuussssssshhh!!, Thread carefully, you might wake the bugs, it took some time to put them to sleep.
-I’m a Self-Taught Frontend Web Developer equipped with the latest techniques in Developing and Designing responsive websites for mobile, tablet, and desktop devices...
+I’m a Self-Taught Frontend Web Developer equipped with the latest techniques in Developing and Designing responsive websites for mobile, tablet, and desktop devices.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=samadeen&label=Profile%20views&color=0e75b6&style=flat" alt="samadeen" /> </p>